 A vast majority of users, around 80%, traditionally churn during the first week.
 This is why introducing rewarded video before it happens can have a positive effect on the revenue of your app.

 Not Showing Ads to Paying Users

 The recent statistic shows us that in-app ads have taken over in-app purchases in terms of profit.
 So think twice before restricting ads to non-paying users only.

-And the latest data shows us that more and more users are becoming open to in-app purchases, and the consumer spend grew rapidly.
-Game publishers don’t need to rely on mobile games whales anymore to bring their profits up.
-Occasional mobile games whale will be a great catch, but with plenty of other fish in the sea that is willing to spend the money, game publishers changed the rules of the game.
+And the latest data shows us that more and more users are becoming open to in-app purchases, and consumer spend grew rapidly.
+Game publishers don’t need to rely on mobile game whales anymore to bring their profits up.
+An occasional mobile games whale will be a great catch, but with plenty of other fish in the sea that is willing to spend the money, game publishers changed the rules of the game.